Just one glance at your calendar tells you: meetings are taking over your world. Or does it just seem that way?

 However, execs aren’t alone; the average employee is also attending more meetings.
 Microsoft Teams wants to change this trend, as we’ll discuss later.

 Blame cultural norms and a greater desire for collaboration.
-True, improved collaboration is a good thing.
-But so is the ability to focus on “real work” outside of a meeting.
+Sure, improved collaboration is a good thing.
+But so is focusing on “real work” outside of a meeting.

 Image Source: GIPHY